Pursuit–evasion: Problem definition

 There are innumerable possible variants of pursuit–evasion, though they tend to share many elements.
 A typical, basic example is as follows (cops and robber games): Pursuers and evaders occupy nodes of a graph.
 The two sides take alternate turns, which consist of each member either staying put or moving along an edge to an adjacent node.
 If a pursuer occupies the same node as an evader the evader is captured and removed from the graph.
 The question usually posed is how many pursuers are necessary to ensure the eventual capture of all the evaders.
 If one pursuer suffices, the graph is called a cop-win graph.
 In this case, a single evader can always be captured in time linear to the number of n nodes of the graph.
-Capturing r evaders with k pursuers can take in the order of r&hairsp;n time as well, but the exact bounds for more than one pursuer are still unknown.
+Capturing r evaders with k pursuers can take in the order of rn time as well, but the exact bounds for more than one pursuer are still unknown.

 Often the movement rules are altered by changing the velocity of the evaders.
 This velocity is the maximum number of edges that an evader can move along in a single turn.
 In the example above, the evaders have a velocity of one.
 At the other extreme is the concept of infinite velocity, which allows an evader to move to any node in the graph so long as there is a path between its original and final positions that contains no nodes occupied by a pursuer.
 Similarly some variants arm the pursuers with "helicopters" which allow them to move to any vertex on their turn.

 Other variants ignore the restriction that pursuers and evaders must always occupy a node and allow for the possibility that they are positioned somewhere along an edge.
 These variants are often referred to as sweeping problems, whilst the previous variants would fall under the category of searching problems.